 Students interested in the EMT-Intermediate designation must accumulate 30-350 hours of training, depending on state requirements.
 They study emergency medical response techniques like administering medications and intravenous fluids.

 It can take up to two years to finish the schooling needed to become an EMT-Paramedic, the most advanced of all medical first responder levels.
 Students learn techniques to control bleeding, use sophisticated equipment and procedures to clear airways, and administer intravenous fluids and medications.

 Each EMT schooling level includes courses in anatomy, biology and physiology and requires hands-on field training under the supervision of certified EMTs.
 Trainees assist with basic procedures, including transporting patients and monitoring vital signs.

 To summarize, prospective medical first responders have the opportunity to enter and advance in the field via certifications.
-The job growth outlook for medical first responders is much faster than the job market as a whole, and the median salary for this career is about $32,000.
+The job growth outlook for medical first responders is faster than the job market as a whole through 2028.